conciso/coding-dojo/README.md

 characters then these are not masked.
 6. Method **isGameRunning** returns *false* if the phrase is completely guessed or the game is not initialized.
 Otherwise it returns *true*.
+7. Method **getResolution** returns the solution phrase used for the initialisation of the game.
+When using this method the game is stopped.

 ## Rules for Programming
 ### Easy